MileHacker Logo

 • Restaurant websites often list dietary accommodations.

-• Direct communication with restaurant the workers are best for specific requirements.
+• Direct communication with restaurant staff is best for specific requirements.

 Grocery Stores